 - The Slocum-Lunz Foundation provides grants only for students conducting research in marine science at Universities and Colleges in South Carolina.
 Preference is given to graduate students who are well into their research, but beginning graduate students and advanced undergraduates will be considered.
 Awards are to be used for research and not for living expenses, books, travel to meetings, tuition or indirect costs.
 Grants usually do not exceed $1200.Proposals must be postmarked by March 15.
 Funding will be awarded to the home institution following annual Foundation meeting in late April.
 Please submit the proposal to: The Slocum-Lunz Foundation,C/O Wallace Jenkins, Department of Natural Resources, P.O.
 Box 12559, Charleston, SC 29422-2559, Jenkinsw@dnr.sc.gov

-- The Garden Club of America administers many grant and fellowship programs targeting graduate and undergraduate students. http://www.gcamerica.org/scholarships.php3
+- The Garden Club of America administers many grant and fellowship programs targeting graduate and undergraduate students, and of particular interest to SCMSS students is the award in Coastal Wetland Studies. http://www.gcamerica.org/scholarships-details.cfm?ScholarshipID=11

 - The M.K.
 Pentecost Ecology Fund awards annual grants to organizations whose work fulfills the mission and provisions of the Grant.
 The Grant is administered by Savannah Presbytery's M.K.
 Pentecost Ecology Fund Committee, and its Coordinator, Lynn Garis.
 The Fund was established by Mr. M.K.
 Pentecost, Jr. for "the presbytery's ministry of environmental justice and ecological stewardship of natural resources including marine and wild life.
 The funds are to be used for promoting the support of conservation efforts, education, and studies in key environmental issues of endangered ecosystems and ecological projects which are approved by the presbytery."